 Krzysztof Szymański, Former Head of CRM at Taxfix

-🚨Remember: Make a habit of replying to every single review you get, no matter if it’s good or bad.
-If there’s an immediate solution to user’s technical issues—share it, if not—let the user know, you’ve acknowledged it and update them when it’s resolved.
+🚨Remember: Make it a habit to respond to every single review you get, no matter if it’s good or bad.
+If there’s an immediate solution to user’s technical issues, share it.
+If not, let the user know you’ve acknowledged it and will update them when it’s resolved.

-The thing is to make your reviewers feel important and validated, in the end they took their personal time to share the feedback and it can make your app better.
+The thing is to make your reviewers feel valued and heard; after all, they took their personal time to share the feedback and it can make your app better.

 Personalize content